 Interested in joining our GP training program?
 Your initial application is made to the college where you intend to complete your fellowship.
-You need to follow their selection process, and may be shortlisted for training with your preferred registered training organisation.
+You need to follow their selection process and may be shortlisted for training with your preferred registered training organisation (RTO).

 I remember being so inspired by the presenters at my GPTQ orientation.
 They showed so much commitment and passion for general practice.
 I walked away knowing I had made the right career move without having even seen a patient yet.Krystyna de Lange, GPTQ Registrar and Registrar Liaison Officer

-This year for the first time, the application process is being managed from the outset by the GP colleges, RACGP and ACRRM.
-Applicants need to decide which fellowship to pursue and apply directly with the relevant college.
+The application process is managed from the outset by the GP colleges, RACGP and ACRRM.
+Applicants need to decide which fellowship to pursue and apply directly to the relevant college.
 Selection into the program, for either the RACGP or ACRRM fellowships, is merit-based and competitive.
-The application process seeks to identify doctors best suited for careers in general practice.
+The application and selection process seeks to identify doctors best suited for careers in general practice.

 Step 1: Complete an online application

-Online applications for the 2018 intake have closed on 8 May 2017.
+Online applications for the 2020 intake open on 25 March 2019 and close on 29 April 2019.
 Here’s how the application process works.